brittanywelsh/st-character-manager/dev_log.md

 This log is a tool for the collaborators to make notes, expand on details for various commits, and track progress.

+## August 4, 2015 (MIKE)
+- Fixed syntactic errors in various files of my code which prevented said code from executing.
+- Added methods to Game to add and remove classes from characters.
+- Added skeletons of the Chronographer, Webmaster, and Supercharger classes to GameClasses.js (i.e. Game.Classes).
+- I set up some basic HTML to test and develop code to display modifications to the displayed character's base class stats (will, hit dice, etc.).
+- Embarrassingly my code does accurrately track base class stats between characters, but it fails to properly display classes after character switches.

 ## August 3, 2015 (BRITTANY)
 - Redone CSS front-end template.
 Note: in this design, the screen is not at all suited to mobile devices or any small-width viewing.
 Considering this